-Public transit entities under municipal jurisdiction include conventional, specialized and higher order transit networks.
+Public transit entities under municipal jurisdiction include conventional, specialized and rapid transit networks.
 Inter-regional networks are under the jurisdiction of provincial/federal authorities.
-(OPA 167)

 Public transit has been and shall continue to be a key component of the City's integrated transportation network.
 The use of public transit has environmental, economical and social advantages over the automobile, such as improving air quality and reduced traffic congestion.
-It is the intent of this Plan that transit provide access to residential areas, employment areas, school and other institutions, shopping and recreational facilities in a safe, efficient and reliable manner.
-Where frequent transit is planned and funding is allocated, higher densities may be considered in suitable locations.
+It is the intent of this Plan that transit provide access to residential areas, employment areas, school and other institutions, shopping and recreational facilities in an efficient and reliable manner.
 Transit shall continue to increase connectivity and integration with other forms of transportation.
-(OPA 167)

-- 4.4.1 The City shall provide public transit at a level of service to enhance its use as a viable alternative to the automobile and achieve transportation mode split targets identified in the Transportation Master Plan in accordance with Section F.3.1.8 Transportation Master Plan.
-(OPA 167) - 4.4.2 The City shall provide a transit service that is planned and managed for the safety of all system users.
-(OPA 167) - 4.4.3 By prioritizing public transit investments, as a component of transportation infrastructure planning, transit service levels shall be increased incrementally, in conjunction with other policies to improve the viability of transit, with a goal of increasing annual transit ridership per capita.
-Service level increases shall be primarily directed to: (OPA 167) - a) urban nodes and urban corridors as identified on Schedule E Urban Structure; - b) areas developed according to transit oriented development principles; (OPA 167) - c) designated Employment Areas or connections to designated Employment Areas; (OPA 167) - d) new urban communities where there is a sufficient density and mix of land uses to support transit service. - 4.4.4 The City shall improve the speed and reliability of transit service by providing transit-priority measures to lessen delays on transit vehicles caused by other traffic and traffic control signals where feasible.
+- 4.4.1 The City shall provide public transit at a level of service to enhance its use as a viable alternative to the automobile and achieve transportation demand targets stipulated in the Transportation Master Plan in accordance with Section F.3.1.8 Transportation Master Plan. - 4.4.2 Transit service levels shall be increased incrementally, in conjunction with other policies to improve the viability of transit, with a goal of increasing annual transit ridership per capita.
+Service level increases shall be primarily directed to: - a) urban nodes and urban corridors as identified on Schedule E Urban Structure:

-4.4.5 The City shall encourage public transit supportive practices for new developments and redevelopments and incorporate required facilities in the road pattern of secondary plans and plans of subdivision, where and when applicable, to allow for convenient access to public transit service.
+- b) areas developed according to transit orientated development principles; - c) designated Employment Areas; - d) new urban communities where there is a sufficient density and mix of land uses to support transit service. - 4.4.3 The City shall improve the speed and reliability of transit service by providing transit-priority measures to lessen delays on transit vehicles caused by other traffic and traffic control signals where feasible. - 4.4.4 The City shall encourage public transit supportive practices for new developments and redevelopments and incorporate required facilities in the road pattern of secondary plans and plans of subdivision, where and when applicable, to allow for convenient access to public transit service.